subspace/incentivized-testnets/README.md

 ![Gemini 3 Incentivized Phases](<Testnet Reward Phases.png>)

 ## Stake Wars 1 Allocations
-Can be found in the [XLSX File](https://github.com/subspace/incentivized-testnets/blob/main/Stake%20Wars%201.xlsx).
+Preview data can be found in the [XLSX File](https://github.com/subspace/incentivized-testnets/blob/main/Stake%20Wars%201.xlsx).
 An explanation of the rewards structure can be found on [the Autonomys forum](https://forum.autonomys.xyz/t/stake-wars-introduction/2060#rewards-9).

 ## Node Archives
 Archive of Subspace incentivized testnets node databases includes: